arthurbrousse/arthurbrousse.github.io/_posts/2021-12-17-datastory.md

 {: .box-note}
 **U.S. Department of Energy :** "President Obama Announces $2.4 Billion in Funding to Support Next-Generation Electric Vehicles", _March 19, 2009_

 After taking this decision, which was partly in reaction to the price of the gallon of oil averaging 4$, President Obama set the goal for the U.S. to be the first country to reach one million electric vehicles by 2015.
 This illustrates a growing will to find and use alternatives to combustion engines, yet that innovation needs quite a starting boost.
-This is especially the case in a country that is well known for its relish of "conventional" internal combustion engine vehicles [^2].
-But surely the cliché of the big American truck has a ground truth somewhere... [^3]
+This is especially the case in a country that is well known for its relish of "conventional" internal combustion engine vehicles.[^2] But surely the cliché of the big American truck has a ground truth somewhere... [^3]
 {: .text-justify}

 [^2]: [Old school - new school drag racing](https://www.youtube.com/watch?v=2Uneti_gkIw)